KatieSev/Manifold-valued-data-analysis-of-samples-of-networks/README.md

 The data are obtained from CLiC https://clic.bham.ac.uk (see Mahlberg et al., 2016).

 MAHLBERG, M., STOCKWELL, P., DE JOODE, J., SMITH, C. and O’DONNELL, M. B. (2016).
 CLiC Dickens: novel uses of concordances for the integration of corpus stylistics and cognitive poetics.
 Corpora 11 433-463.

+Example: producing_plots.R  provides plots and analysis for the top 100 words in the novels.
+The paper itself uses the top 1000 words.